openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 The updated operator has already been released for OpenFaaS Standard and OpenFaaS for Enterprise customers.
 You don't have to be running at massive scale to update and get these enhancements.

-Kevin Surge, Principal Engineer at workwithsurge.com and an OpenFaaS Standard customer said:
+Kevin Lindsay, Principal Engineer at workwithsurge.com and an OpenFaaS Standard customer said:

 > "The amount of work that has gone into OpenFaaS over the years to support customers is incredible.
 Good job, really well done."